 casio best piano brands

 Casio offers budget-friendly and affordable options compared to more well-established players like Yamaha and Bechstein.
-Despite the affordability factor, these pianos don’t skimp out on quality and technology features that you’ll otherwise only find on higher priced models of their Yamaha counterparts.
+Despite the affordability factor, these pianos don’t skimp out on quality and technology features.
+That you’ll otherwise only find on higher priced models of their Yamaha counterparts.
 Their Celviano range gives luxury brands a run for their money thanks to proprietary tech such as AiR Sound Source and multi-speaker acoustic sound simulation.

-While it’s true that you won’t get the same quality of action as the Casio’s Privia series, but it’s a great choice if you’re on a budget.
+While it’s true that you won’t get the same quality of action as the Casio’s Privia series.
+But it’s a great choice if you’re on a budget.
 Their flagship product, the GP-510 model comes with a uniquely designed hybrid key action that mimics the acoustics of an acoustic grand piano.
-They use keys made of real wood and a powerful onboard sound system that accurately reproduces the nuances of a grand piano.
+They use keys made of real wood.
+And a powerful onboard sound system that accurately reproduces the nuances of a grand piano.

 5. Steinway & Sons